-The District shall provides an Employee Assistance Program (EAP) for all regular employees of the District and shall pay the full cost of the program.
+The District provides an Employee Assistance Program (EAP) for all regular employees of the District and shall pay the full cost of the program.

-Long-Term Disability Plan (LTD)
+J. Long-Term Disability Plan (LTD)

-The District will provide administers an employee-paid Long-Term Disability Plan, that requires ing 100% employee participation.
-This is an employee paid plan.
+The District administers an employee-paid Long-Term Disability Plan that requires 100% employee participation.

-K. dRetirement
+K. Retirement

-The District contracts with the California Public Employees.
-Retirement System (CalPERS) to provide pension benefits for employees.
+The District contracts with the California Public Employees' Retirement System (CalPERS) to provide pension benefits for employees.
 The pension formula for "classic" employees is the local Miscellaneous 2.5% at age 55 Retirement Plan.
-"Classic" employees pay 8% of pensionable salary compensation to pay the employee CalPERS contribution.
-The Public Employee Pension Reform Act of 2013 (PEPRA) established Tthe pension formula for employees hired on or after January 1, 2013, who meet the criteria established by the legislation.
-The pension formula for "newPEPRA" CalPERS member employees is the local Miscellaneous 2.0% at age 62 Retirement Plan.
-"NewPEPRA" employees pay one-half of the normal cost of their pension plan to pay the employee CalPERS contribution.
+"Classic" employees pay 8% of pensionable compensation to pay the employee CalPERS contribution.
+The Public Employee Pension Reform Act of 2013 (PEPRA) established the pension formula for employees hired on or after January 1, 2013, who meet the criteria established by the legislation.
+The pension formula for "PEPRA" employees is the local Miscellaneous 2.0% at age 62 Retirement Plan.
+"PEPRA" employees pay one-half of the normal cost of their pension plan to pay the employee CalPERS contribution.